zchyde/brooklinebooksmith.com/_drafts/i-want-it-several.md

 The loving adults of these babies always patiently explain that it's all the same book, and more than one copy isn't strictly an improvement over *only* one copy.
 The adult tries to explain that taking out the same book over and over (one we have at home!) is a mess, or an inefficient use of bookstore time.
 This fact is, invariably, not even a tiny bit interesting to the babies.
 So it's one book over and over?
 AWESOME.
 GREAT.
 IT IS ONE BOOK, OVER AND OVER.
 If that is the book they want, they want the ULTIMATE AMOUNT OF THAT BOOK.

 Watching *Eek!
-Halloween!&nbsp;*be lovingly gathered, I had a thought: I, too, shop for books like this.
+Halloween!*be lovingly gathered, I had a thought: I, too, shop for books like this.
 <br>
 <br>I have on a lot more than one occasion seen a book that I love, and definitely own, on the shelves of a bookstore or library and become momentarily obsessed by the thought that THIS is the book I MUST BRING HOME.
 I do not need it, because I have it already, but there is this buzzer going off in my head: YOU FOUND THE CORRECT BOOK, NO OTHER BOOK WILL DO.
 Practicality is irrelevant.
 The heart wants the book it already owns because all of a beloved book is simply not enough.
 And that, basically, is what babies teach me is an okay way to feel.